Berserk: A dive into Kentarō Miura's cult work

 - Video games (Dark Souls, Elden Ring).

-A detailed article on his legacy is available on Nippon.com .
+A detailed article on its legacy is available on CBR.com.

 Conclusion

-Berserk is a monumental work, a cross between Greek tragedy , medieval epic , and psychological narrative .
-More than a manga, it is a meditation on the meaning of life , suffering , and the yearning for freedom .
+Berserk is a monumental work, at the crossroads of Greek tragedy, medieval epic, and psychological narrative.
+More than a manga, it is a meditation on the meaning of life, suffering, and the aspiration for freedom.
 Kentarō Miura leaves behind an unforgettable legacy.
-Even unfinished , his work continues to touch millions of readers and influence popular culture around the world.
+Even unfinished, his work continues to touch millions of readers and to influence popular culture around the world.

-To start reading, the French edition is available on Glénat Manga .
+To start reading, the english edition is available on Dark Horse Comics.

-👉 Have you read Berserk yet ?
-Which arc or character left the biggest impression on you?
+👉 Have you ever read Berserk?
+Which arc or character affected you the most?
 Feel free to share your thoughts in the comments!